Back

 What Part B Covers

 Part B is more like your traditional medical insurance.
-It covers your doctor visits, mental health visits, ambulance services, services and supplies used to diagnose or treat a medical condition, and preventive services.
+It covers your doctor visits, mental health visits, ambulance services, services and supplies used to diagnose or treat a medical condition, and preventative services.

 You’ll pay a monthly premium for Medicare Part B. That price varies based on things like your marital status and income.